KnetMiner/.github/profile/README.md

 ---

 *This GitHub organization page provides a high-level overview of KnetMiner Limited.
-Our primary software products and services are commercial and mostly closed-source.
-Specific open-source contributions or community tools, if any, will be hosted in dedicated repositories within this organization.*
+Our primary software products and services are commercial and mostly closed-source.*

+*Software developed by KnetMiner Limited, which constitutes developments, enhancements, improvements, modifications, or adaptations to the KnetMiner Product ("Improvements"), are "Licensee Improvements."
+KnetMiner Limited owns the Intellectual Property Rights in such Licensee Improvements under the terms of the KnetMiner license agreement.*